 Having multilink cubes for each child is essential.

-When some four-cube rods have been made you could ask the questions given in the problem getting the children to make the rods as you go along:
+Once you have some four-cube rods, you could use the prompts given in the problem, encouraging the children to make the rods as you go along:

-Make a rod twice the length of that one.
+Can you make a rod twice the length of that one?

-Make a rod a rod half the length of the first one.
+Can you make a rod half the length of the first one?

-Make a rod a rod a quarter of the length of the first one.
+Can you make a rod a quarter of the length of the first one?

 At the end they could show the rods and their illustrations as an opportunity for you to reinforce the vocabulary that you have been using.
 Some children may count cubes and rely on their knowledge of number bonds or multiplication facts, others may use the cubes to make different rods using a system of trial and improvement along with counting.